 While in graduate school, Jenny continued to explore this new-found direction by co-piloting with the Western Kansas Deaf and Hard of Hearing Resource and Referral Agency.
 Working directly with its two founders, she not only felt the sincere gratification of true pro-bono design work, but inadvertently became an activist for the deaf and hard of hearing in Western Kansas, a title that would continue to follow and provide cause for Jenny in her future endeavors.

-Steadfastly working with no sign of descent, Jenny flies from the fortified base of academia, committed to continually spreading her wings for the greater good.
-Along with her colleagues who share the same passion and clients from down the road and around the world, she every day shares the possibilities and impact of design for social change with the next great squadron of pilots: her students at the University of Wyoming.
+Steadfastly working with no sign of descent, Jenny currently flies from Wichita, Kansas, committed to continually spreading her wings for the greater good.
+Along with colleagues who share the same passion and clients from down the road and around the world, she every day works to embrace and expand the possibilities and impact of design for social change in her own backyard and beyond.